terchris/urbalurba-present/howto/howto.md

 You can export multiple times during editing to share drafts, get feedback, and perfect your presentation.

-## Advanced Usage

-### Custom Design Patterns
-If you need design patterns not covered in the standard set, you can:
-- Study the `ai-design-template.md` structure
-- Add custom CSS to your theme file
-- Create new pattern specifications

-### Multiple Organization Templates
-To support multiple organizations:
-1. Create separate settings files: `template-settings-org1.md`, `template-settings-org2.md`
-2. Update the `ai-instructions.md` to reference the appropriate settings file
-3. Maintain separate theme CSS files for each organization

-### Integration with Existing Workflows
-- **Version control**: Commit both markdown and exported files
-- **Team collaboration**: Share markdown files for collaborative editing
-- **Automation**: Use Marp CLI in CI/CD pipelines for automated presentation generation

 ## Troubleshooting

 ### Common Issues